This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-- with the amended Law, the aggregated sales turnover threshold that necessitates the submission of notices of merger to the ICA was updated, so that if the aggregated sales turnover of the parties to the merger is greater than 360 million Israeli new shekels in the fiscal year preceding the merger (and not 150 million Israeli new shekels – the aggregated sales turnover under the pre-amended Law) and each of the merging companies’ sales turnover exceeds 10 million New Israeli shekels, then the parties will be required to receive the Director General’s advance approval;
+- with the amended Law, the aggregated sales turnover threshold that necessitates the submission of notices of merger to the ICA was updated, so that if the aggregated sales turnover of the parties to the merger is greater than 360 million shekels in the fiscal year preceding the merger (and not 150 million shekels, the aggregated sales turnover under the Law prior to the amendment) and the sales turnover of each of the merging companies exceeds 10 million shekels, then the parties will be required to receive advance approval from the Director General of the ICA;

 - as a result of the merger, the combined market share (in any market) of the merging companies in the total supply or acquisition of particular goods or similar goods, or the provision or acquisition of a particular service or a similar service, exceeds 50 per cent of the market; or

-- one of the parties has a monopoly (ie, holds more than 50 per cent of the total supply or purchase in a certain market in Israel, which may be either a product or a service market, including markets not relevant to the transaction).
-It should also be noted, that according to the amended Law, while ‘significant market power’ is sufficient for establishing a monopoly, it will not be considered a trigger for the submission of notices of merger to the ICA (please see below for further updates regarding the monopoly regime in Israel in this context).
+- one of the parties has a monopoly (ie, holds more than 50 per cent of the total supply or acquisition in a certain market in Israel, which may be either a product or a service market, including markets not relevant to the transaction).
+It should also be noted that, according to the amended Law, while ‘significant market power’ is sufficient for establishing a monopoly, it will not be considered a trigger for the submission of notices of merger to the ICA (please see below for further updates regarding the monopoly regime in Israel in this context).

 Merger evaluation process

-The Law provides that the Director General is required to notify the merging companies of her or his decision with respect to the merger within 30 days from the date in which the completed notification forms were received from all the merging parties.
+The Law provides that the Director General of the ICA is required to notify the merging companies of her or his decision with respect to the merger within 30 days of the date on which the completed notification forms were received from all the merging parties.
 According to the amended Law, an extension of time is given to the Director General for the review of mergers without the need to request the consent of the parties to the merger or without the need to approach the Tribunal.
-The Director General will be permitted to extend the period of time for the evaluation of a merger transaction (30 days) by two additional 30 day periods and also to extend the evaluation period by an additional 60 day period after consulting with the Exemptions and Mergers Advisory Committee.
+The Director General will be permitted to extend the time limit for the evaluation of a merger transaction (30 days) by two additional 30-day periods and to extend the evaluation period by an additional 60 days after consulting with the Exemptions and Mergers Advisory Committee.
 Thus, cumulatively, the Director General has up to 150 days to review a merger transaction.

-As a practical matter, when cross-border merger transactions require approval in multiple jurisdictions, the ICA will sometimes take into account the decisions made by other authorities in different jurisdictions (primarily the US Federal Trade Commission, Department of Justice and the EU Commission), where there are no unique circumstances concerning the Israeli market.
-It is also possible that parties in such circumstances waive their right to confidentiality with respect to information provided to competition authorities, in order to enable the ICA to seek information from those authorities with respect to the merger.
-The Director General is mandated to object to a merger of companies, or to stipulate conditions for the merger, if she finds that there is reasonable likelihood that, as a result of the merger, competition in the relevant sector would be significantly harmed or that the public would be harmed by:
+As a practical matter, when cross-border merger transactions require approval in multiple jurisdictions, the ICA will sometimes take into account the decisions made by other authorities in different jurisdictions (primarily the US Federal Trade Commission, the US Department of Justice and the European Commission) if there are no unique circumstances concerning the Israeli market.
+It is also possible that parties in these circumstances waive their right to confidentiality with respect to information provided to competition authorities, to enable the ICA to seek information from those authorities with respect to the merger.
+The Director General of the ICA is mandated to object to a merger of companies, or to stipulate conditions for the merger, if the Director General finds that there is reasonable likelihood that, as a result of the merger, competition in the relevant sector would be significantly harmed or that the public would be harmed by:

 - the high price level of an asset or of a service;